darkryh/Cloudflare-Bypass/README.md

 ```

 # Replacement options for override clients
-Options available to the client the other ones still the same options.
+Options available to the client.
+The other settings remain unchanged.

 ```kotlin
 @SuppressLint("SetJavaScriptEnabled")
 class MainActivity : ComponentActivity() {